Director of Adult Education/Assistant Director WRCC

 Todd Kalinski is the owner operator of Winchester Metal Works in Winchester, New Hampshire.
 While attending a Parents Night at the Windham Regional Career Center, Todd was recruited to offer welding for WRCC Adult CTE by his son’s Engineering faculty Amy Anthony.
 Check out Todd’s practical commercial solutions and creative finished designs for his customers at Winchester Metalworks on Facebook and Instragram.
 Todd is an inventor and finalist in the Hannah Grimes Center for Entrepreneurship Pitch fork Series, Lieutenant in the Winchester Fire Department, currently employed by Keene Public Works and a great addition to the WRCC faculty.

 Educational Technology Specialist

 Kathy teaches Computer Literacy for the WRCC Adult CTE program.
 Throughout Kathy’s 20 years in education, (TESOL, Intensive Needs, Special Education, EdTech), Educational Technology has been at the core of her teaching practices.
 In 2005, she received her M. Ed. in Curriculum and Instruction with a focus on Social Justice and Media Literacy.
-Kathy has a Graduate Certificate in Educational Technology from the Marlboro College Graduate School and the receipt of her EdTech Endorsement from the VT AOE.
+Kathy has a Graduate Certificate in Educational Technology from the Marlboro College Graduate School and her EdTech Endorsement from the VT AOE.
 As a high school special educator, she has trained students and staff to be more tech-literate.
 She is a strong advocate of promoting effective and efficient technology processes in the workplace and beyond.
-As an Educational Technology Specialist, she is acutely aware that advancing one’s technology skills fosters their own successes across all environments, personally, academically and professionally.
-Those interested in computer tech skills advancement can contact her for consultative practices via this email: firstname.lastname@example.org
+As an Educational Technology Specialist, she is acutely aware that advancing one’s technology skills fosters successes across all environments – personally, academically and professionally.
+Those interested in computer tech skills advancement can contact her for consultative practices via this email: email@example.com

 Coordinator for Academic Services